 This means that Stone Cross will have the second largest housing allocation in Wealden after Hailsham.
 This allocation is bigger than that proposed for Uckfield, Crowborough, Polegate, Willingdon and Heathfield.

-Those of you who attended the group's briefing on Wednesday 7th September 2016 will now be aware that Wealden District Council is proposing to build 350 new homes in the village.In addition, Stone Cross has been earmarked for a further 500 homes on top of the 650 that are either currently being built or have planning permission.
-Stone Cross is effectively now a suburb of Eastbourne and, unless Wealden can be persuaded to change their plans, Westham will also be swallowed up So, if you want your village to retain its rural character and are prepared to give a few hours of your time to help fight off this threat, please contact any member of the committee.
+Those of you who attended the group's briefing on Wednesday 7th September 2016 at the Village Hall will now be aware that Wealden District Council is proposing to build 350 new homes in the village.In addition, Stone Cross has been earmarked for a further 500 homes on top of the 650 that are either currently being built or have planning permission.
+Stone Cross is effectively now a suburb of Eastbourne and unless Wealden can be persuaded to change their plans, Westham will also be swallowed up So, if you want your village to retain its rural character and are prepared to give a few hours of your time to help fight off this threat, please contact any member of the committee.

 Please contact us and join the group to help ensure that residents have a voice.